Raku/advent/20th/articles/rfc64.md

 * Self-declaring formal parameters with the `^` twigil also imply a declaration, for example `sub square { $^x * $^x }`.
 * There are many functional features in Raku that you can use to avoid explicit variables altogether, like meta operators, Whatever star currying etc.

 I am glad Raku requires variable declarations by default, and haven't seen any code in the wild that explicitly states `no strict;.
-And without declarations, where would you even fit the type constraint?
+And without declarations, where would you even put the type constraint?